Wednesday, December 9, 2009

 4. Just to be on the safe side, I will wear my reading glasses and hearing aids (if someday I have either) when company comes even though they may be uncomfortable and I will hate admitting to needing them.
 I know how exasperating it is to repeat something a half dozen times with ever increasing volume.
 It must be equally as exasperating to have no clue what the other person is saying (despite facial gestures and body language)!

-5. I will always wear my false teeth (if someday I need those, too) when eating in the company of others.
 6. I will announce my nap times beforehand so that I won't be caught snoring open mouthed or drooling on the pillow by unexpected drop-in visitors.

 7. I will allow (nay, even encourage) my guests to bring food rather than force them to bravely swallow whatever concoction I thought I knew how to make.